privong/papers-in-markdown/aastex62/demo.md

 Simple filters are straightforward to construct and I demonstrate one here.
 With output formats besides \aastex\ in mind, the acknowledgments portion of the document has been delineated in the Markdown file as a macro: `{{acknowledgments}}`.
-However it is desirable to automatically convert this to the \TeX\ source appropriate for the jounral's template.
+However it is desirable to automatically convert this to the \TeX\ source appropriate for the journal's template.
 For \aastex\, this is the `\acknowledgments` macro.
 The following filter, written in lua, performs this translation when included as part of the `pandoc` invocation: